OWASP/CheatSheetSeries/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md

 ### Scenarios

-The cipher strings are based on the recommendation to setup your policy to get a allow list for your ciphers as described in the *[Transport Layer Protection Cheat Sheet (Rule - Only Support Strong Cryptographic Ciphers)](Transport_Layer_Protection_Cheat_Sheet.md)*.
+The cipher strings are based on the recommendation to setup your policy to get a whitelist for your ciphers as described in the *[Transport Layer Protection Cheat Sheet (Rule - Only Support Strong Cryptographic Ciphers)](Transport_Layer_Protection_Cheat_Sheet.md)*.
 The latest and strongest ciphers are solely available with TLSv1.2, older protocols don't support them.
 Please find enclosed all supported protocols by the scenario.

 We have not included any `ChaCha20-Poly1305` ciphers, yet.
 One reason is that we haven't found various assessments yet, the other is that implementations of new ciphers may be more buggy.